Toptranslation/hermes/README.md

-# Hermes: TopTranslation LDAP script
+# Hermes: Toptranslation LDAP script

 ## What is this?